adambard/learnxinyminutes-docs/ansible.html.markdown

 #### ansible-roles (a 'template-playbooks' with right structure)

    You already know the tasks (modules) that can be run via CLI.
-   The execution plans of multiple tasks (with variables and logic) are called playbooks.
+You also know the playbooks - the execution plans of multiple tasks (with variables and logic).

-A concept called `role` was introduced for parts of the code that should be reusable.
+A concept called `role` was introduced for parts of the code (playbooks) that should be reusable.

 **Role** is a structured way to manage your set of tasks, variables, handlers, default settings, and way more (meta, files, templates).
 Role allows to reuse the same parts of code in multiple plybooks (you can parametrize the role 'further' during it's execution).